 ALEXANDER STRAKER DIP FS(FP), ADVDIP FS(FP), DIP NLP, B.MUS.ED

-Alex has been actively involved with financial markets for over 15 years and working as a Financial Planner for over 9 years.
+Alex has been actively involved with financial markets since the late 90's and working as a Financial Planner since 2005.
 Alex’s previous roles include Senior Financial Planner & Sales and Marketing Manager for a holistic financial planning firm, Senior Financial Planner for a major accounting firm primarily servicing high net worth clients, Financial Planner for Suncorp bank servicing the Southern Gold Coast and Nth NSW region and in 2012 he was recruited by finance and accounting industry leader Dr Antony Young to become a lecturer for the Diploma of Financial Services subjects.
 Aside from his Financial Planning skills, Alex also holds a Bachelor of Music, Diploma of Education and Diploma of Neuro-Linguistic Programming.

 Alex holds an Advanced Diploma of Financial Services and is authorised and experienced in giving SMSF advice.
 In 2018 Alex was appointed as a member of the Investment Committee for Ethical Planners.
 Alex has a strong belief in getting the foundation right and works closely with his clients on developing an efficient structure to maximise the benefits of good money management.
 He has a strong track record in accelerating clients’ achievement of their life goals such as eliminating debt, creating wealth, protecting the clients’ financial position and ultimately retiring younger with an easy to manage source of passive income plus sound risk management.
 One of his particular areas of expertise is in sustainable cash flow planning to accelerate debt reduction and maximise wealth creation.
 Many of Alex’s clients consider him to be more like a ‘Financial Life Coach’ than a traditional Financial Planner.

 Over many years Alex has developed a highly sophisticated knowledge of financial markets and is a sought after educator in many facets of financial services.
 He is active in cash, bonds, property, futures, currencies and stock markets.
 Alex is regularly invited to provide specialist cash flow based planning and technical analysis coaching at an institutional level plus he teaches market courses and charting skills for individuals through Institute of Financial Education.